If you have installed WordPress locally, you will usually access your projects via the localhost. For example

 hostswithout the extension

-- Remember to update the WordPress Address and Site Address in the Settings panel, if you already installed a WordPress site locally
+- You should not forget to update the WordPress Address and Site Address in the Settings panel, in case if you already own a WordPress multisite on localhost.

-- If you get this error message: “You don’t have permission to access / on this server” – this solution might work
+- In case if you get the following error message: “You don’t have permission to access / on this server” – this solution might be of help to you, by helping you achieve WordPress multisite on localhost easily.